 The decision to revive DACA was ordered by a judge on Tuesday, who called the move in September to eliminate the protection "arbitrary" and "capricious."

-The Department of Homeland Security announced Saturday it would resume processing renewal applications for young undocumented immigrants seeking protection from deportation under the Deferred Action for Childhood Arrivals program, or DACA.
+The Department of Homeland Security will resume processing renewal applications for young undocumented immigrants seeking protection from deportation under the Deferred Action for Childhood Arrivals program, or DACA, the agency said.

 The Trump administration announced in September that it would eliminate DACA, which protects people who were illegally brought to the United States as children — so-called Dreamers — from being deported.
 The administration said at the time it did not have the authority to administer the program and it was up to Congress to make it law.